What is the reason Solar Energy is important?

 Why Solar Energy is important?

-What exactly is solar energy?
+What exactly is solar power?

-Environmental Protection is vitally important
+Environmental Protection is essential

 Solar is safe and clean